 I don’t know much about running an art business specifically but have you thought about selling it online on a shop like Etsy?
 Maybe that is a dumb question but it might help to bring in a little bit of income while you’re working to get accepted into juried shows.
 Have you thought of sharing your art on Instagram?
 Again, might be another dumb question…

 Another thing that Natalee and I have done is seeking the support of family and friends.
 They can offer plenty of resources and connections that can help get your business going and your name to the right people.
 For example, Natalee has gotten a lot of her calligraphy business from friends’ weddings and non-profit organizations.
 When people like her work at those events, the word about her business spreads that much further.
-Another example is that my blog, Donut Ever Stop, has taken off with the help of social media and in huge part to family and friends sharing my blog posts on those outlets.
+Another example is that my blog, Jordan Jean, has taken off with the help of social media and in huge part to family and friends sharing my blog posts on those outlets.
 I wouldn’t have half the readers on my blog without them sharing my blog both on their social media sites and by word of mouth.

 Lastly, I think it might help to set small goals that lead up to your big goal.
 I don’t know what those would be in the art world but let’s say for example that selling your art on Etsy is one of them.
 It might not be your ultimate goal but it is a small stepping stone that can help you get there.